slidict/coelacanth/README.md

 built to power content ingestion pipelines that have to withstand layout experiments, CMS redesigns, and inconsistent markup while remaining easy to extend.

+It is the successor to [`web_stat`](https://rubygems.org/gems/web_stat) and continues the same goal of reliable article extraction under the `slidict` umbrella.
+Compared to [`web_stat`](https://github.com/slidict/web_stat/) the gem has been re-architected with a modern extractor pipeline, built-in screenshot capture, and a clearer configuration story so you can drop it into contemporary ingestion stacks without bespoke glue code.

 ## Table of contents
 - [Features](#features)
 - [Requirements](#requirements)